How to Check Room Temperature with Your Phone: Complete Guide

 Pros

-• ✅ No special hardware required
+• ✅ No extra hardware required

 Cons